isb-cgc/examples-Compute/README.md

 * **Using Grid Engine**
   *  **grid-engine**: An example using Elasticluster to create clusters of GCE VMs running Grid Engine.
 (This example was inspired by the Google Genomics example described [here](http://googlegenomics.readthedocs.org/en/latest/use_cases/run_samtools_over_many_files/).
-Please be sure to also have a look at the other [data-processing](http://googlegenomics.readthedocs.org/en/latest/sections/process_data.html) examples!)
+Please be sure to also have a look at their other [data-processing](http://googlegenomics.readthedocs.org/en/latest/sections/process_data.html) examples!)